Partner + Creative Director

 Among RoundPeg’s earliest clients were a newly formed NGO called Center for Advancing Palliative Care.
-Other major engagements soon followed, including Georgetown University School of Continuing Studies, MoCo Department of Environmental Protection, Sisters of Mercy, and The Charles Bronfman Prize.
+Other major engagements soon followed, including Georgetown University School of Continuing Studies, Marriott International, MoCo Department of Environmental Protection, Radio Free Europe, Sisters of Mercy, The Harry and Jeanette Weinberg Foundation, and others.

-Quickly embraced by other “do-good” clients in a wide range of industries, RoundPeg was chosen as agency of record for Clean Currents and has gone on to serve a host of like-minded clients including, among many others, Exponent Strategies, Olomomo Nut Company, and The Tower Companies.
+Quickly embraced by other “do-good” clients in a wide range of industries, RoundPeg was chosen as agency of record for Clean Currents and has gone on to serve a host of like-minded clients including, among many others, Exponent Strategies, Compost Crew, Neighborhood Sun, and The Tower Companies.

 In addition to profitably managing and growing RoundPeg as a socially responsible business, Polina personally supports the causes she believes in and the communities in which she lives and works.
-She is a proud founding member and membership chair for B Local Mid-Atlantic group, and a B corp ambassador.
+She is a proud founding member for B Local Mid-Atlantic group, and a B corp ambassador.